jaeheejung/jaeheejung.github.io/research.md

 #### Work in Progress: Books

 Jung, Jae-Hee and Margit Tavits. _Counter-Stereotypes and Attitudes Toward Gender and LGBTQ Equality_.
-(Under contract with Elements in Gender & Politics at Cambridge University Press.)
+(Revised and Resubmitted to Elements in Gender & Politics at Cambridge University Press.)

 Jung, Jae-Hee. _Moral Rhetoric in Party Campaigns_.